citrix/workspace-linux-virtual-channel-sdk/docs/linvcsdk.md

 ### Remarks

-The Glib implementation of the event loop used by Receiver for Linux watches for the input conditions G_IO_IN and G_IO_HUP.
+The Glib implementation of the event loop used by Citrix Workspace app for Linux watches for the input conditions G_IO_IN and G_IO_HUP.

 ## Evt_trigger_for_output